Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Proposed Approach

 The uncertainty associated with the predicted response stems from the approximate posterior distribution and the probabilistic decoder, and represents the combined influence of aleatoric and epistemic uncertainties.
-Without the GRL, and given sufficient data, the model would compensate for epistemic uncertainty in the form and parameters of the physics-based model in a data-driven manner.
-The estimated uncertainty in this case would only include the aleatoric component.
-In contrast, if no data-driven component is used in the decoder, the uncertainty would also include the epistemic uncertainty in the physics-based model.
-In our approach, part of the epistemic uncertainty due to domain and class influences will be accounted for in a data-driven manner.
+Without the GRL, and given sufficient data, the model would compensate for systematic discrepancies between the physics-based model and response measurements in a data-driven manner.
+In this case, the uncertainty in the reconstructed response would only represent aleatoric uncertainty.
+In contrast, if no data-driven component is used in the decoder, the uncertainty would also include epistemic uncertainty due to domain and class influences that are not included in the physics-based model.
+In our approach, part of this epistemic uncertainty is accounted for in a data-driven manner.
 Therefore, the proposed approach is expected to yield uncertainty bounds somewhere in-between these two extremes.
-It is also important to note that the additivity assumption in \autoref{eq:hybrid_decoder} is unlikely to hold for many physical systems.
-The model is expected to perform sub-optimally in such cases, resulting in increased uncertainty in the predictions.
+We emphasize that the estimated uncertainty does not include the uncertainty over model parameters $\bm{\theta}$, $\bm{\phi}$ and $\bm{\psi}$.
+Finally, it is important to consider that the additivity assumption in \autoref{eq:hybrid_decoder} is unlikely to hold for many physical systems.
+The model is expected to perform sub-optimally in such cases, resulting in inaccurate uncertainty estimates.
+None of the case studies presented in \ref{section:case_studies} satisfy the additivity assumption, demonstrating that the model can still be feasibly applied in such cases.